Spider-Man: Far From Home: Plot

 In Ixtenco, Mexico, Nick Fury and Maria Hill investigate an unnatural storm and encounter the Earth Elemental.
 Quentin Beck, a super-powered individual, arrives and defeats the creature.
 Fury and Hill subsequently recruit him.
 In New York City, the Midtown School of Science and Technology completes its year, which was restarted to accommodate the students who disintegrated five years earlier due to Thanos's actions; they had reappeared un-aged, thanks to the actions of the Avengers.
 (Note: As depicted in Avengers: Infinity War (2018) and Avengers: Endgame (2019)) The school organizes a two-week summer field trip to Europe, where Peter Parker—who is still mourning the death of his mentor Tony Stark—plans to reveal to classmate MJ his attraction to her.
-Happy Hogan informs Parker that Fury intends to contact him, but Parker ignores Fury's phone call.
+Happy Hogan informs Peter that Fury intends to contact him, but Peter ignores Fury's phone call.

-Parker and his classmates travel to Venice, Italy, where the Water Elemental attacks.
-While Parker helps protect his classmates, Beck arrives and defeats the creature.
-Fury meets with Parker and gives him Stark's eyeglasses.
+Peter and his classmates travel to Venice, Italy, where the Water Elemental attacks.
+While Peter helps protect his classmates, Beck arrives and defeats the creature.
+Fury meets with Peter and gives him Stark's eyeglasses.
 The glasses enable him to communicate with and take command of the artificial intelligence E.D.I.T.H., which has access to Stark Industries' databases and commands a large orbital weapons supply.
 Beck claims to have entered from an alternate reality within the multiverse, where the four Elementals killed his family and destroyed his civilization.
 With only the Fire Elemental left to destroy, Beck predicts it will attack Prague, Czech Republic.
-Parker declines Fury's invitation to join the fight and returns to his class trip, but Fury secretly changes the class's itinerary to divert the students to Prague.
+Peter declines Fury's invitation to join the fight and returns to his class trip, but Fury secretly changes the class's itinerary to divert the students to Prague.

-Parker is forced to help Beck fight the Fire Elemental to again protect his friends.
-Beck manages to destroy the creature with Parker's help.
-Fury and Hill invite Parker and Beck to Berlin, Germany to discuss forming a new superhero team, but Parker decides that Beck should go alone and transfers control of E.D.I.T.H. to him.
-Once Parker leaves, Beck celebrates alongside ex-Stark Industries employees, with whom he had been working to masquerade as a superhero.
+Peter is forced to help Beck fight the Fire Elemental to again protect his friends.
+Beck manages to destroy the creature with Peter's help.
+Fury and Hill invite Peter and Beck to Berlin, Germany to discuss forming a new superhero team, but Peter decides that Beck should go alone and transfers control of E.D.I.T.H. to him.
+Once Peter leaves, Beck celebrates alongside ex-Stark Industries employees, with whom he had been working to masquerade as a superhero.
 Beck, who was fired from his position as Stark's holographic-illusions specialist due to his unstable nature, uses advanced projectors to simulate his powers and the Elementals.
 He plans to use E.D.I.T.H.'s orbital weaponized drones to increase the scale of his illusions and fraudulently establish himself as an Avenger-level hero.